Clawrence005/Word-Guess-Game/README.md

 # Hangman Style Word Guess Game

 ## Overview ##
-A virtual Hangman game that the svg changes if you lose the game.
+A virtual Hangman game in which the svg changes on how many lives you have back.
 ## Built using: ##

 - HTML